 The Company maintains insurance coverage for various aspects of its business and operations.
 The Company's insurance programs have varying coverage limits as well as exclusions for certain matters.
 Additionally, the Company's customer contracts generally separate the responsibilities of the Company and the customer, and the Company tries to obtain indemnification from its customers by contract for some of these risks even though the Company also has insurance coverage.
 The Company cannot assure, however, that its liability insurance or indemnification agreements will adequately protect the Company against all liabilities or losses that may arise from the hazard of the Company's operations.
-The occurrence of a significant event that has not been fully insured or indemnified against or the failure of a customer to meet its indemnification obligations to the Company, if any, could materially and adversely affect the Company's business and financial results.
-Moreover, that the possible types of liabilities that we may incur will be covered by insurance, or that the dollar amount of the liabilities will not exceed our policy limits.
-A successful claim resulting from a hazard for which it is not fully insured could adversely affect the Company's business and financial results.
+The occurrence of a significant event that has not been fully insured or indemnified against, or the failure of a customer to meet its indemnification obligations to the Company cannot assure that insurance will continue to be available on commercially reasonable terms, that the possible types of liabilities that may be incurred will be covered by insurance, or that the dollar amount of the liabilities will not exceed policy limits.
+A successful claim resulting from a hazard for which it is not fully insured could adversely affect the Company's revenue, cash flow and profitability.